Yoshkar-Ola is a city in Russia, the capital of the Mari El Republic. It is situated on the banks of the Malaya Kokshaga River.

 Yoshkar-Ola is connected with others cities and towns of Russia by several bus and railway routes.
-There are regular runs to/from Moscow and Kazan by trains from Yoshkar-Ola railway station (daily).
+Daily trains to Moscow are available from the railway station.
 Also the cities and towns of neighboring regions can be reached from the bus station located nearby.

-The transport system of the city is based on networks of route taxis (marshrustka), buses and trolleybuses.
+The transport system of the city is based on networks of route taxis (marshrustkas), buses and trolleybuses.
 The taxi system is also well developed.

 In 1584, after Mari people lands were captured by the Russian forces a small fortress Kokshatsk was founded (later Kokshatskiy Gorodok).
 In 1708, the town became the part of Kazan province of Russia.